What do you get when you cross a concept with an afterthought? You get the Edsel, a name synonymous with failure.

 Edsel was a story of calamity, intrigue, ineptitude and plain bad timing.
 It was the answer to a post-industrial age riddle that no one ever asked.
-It’s been six decades since the Edsel’s brief existence on the automotive stage and people still know of it.
-The 22-year old, guitar-playing, non-car guy barista at our local Starbucks has heard of the Edsel, “That old car that flopped because it was funny looking?”
-Edsel even earned unfortunate recognition in Webster’s New Colligate Dictionary, “a product, project, etc. that fails to gain public acceptance despite high expectations, costly promotional efforts”
+Six decades have past since the Edsel’s made its brief appearance on the automotive stage, but people still know of it.
+The 22-year old, guitar-playing, non-car guy barista at our local Starbucks has heard of the Edsel.
+“That old car that flopped because it was funny looking?”
+The unfortunate Edsel even earned recognition in Webster’s New Colligate Dictionary, “a product, project, etc., that fails to gain public acceptance despite high expectations, costly promotional efforts”

 Timing Is Everything…Especially When its Bad

 The General’s motto since the 1920s was “A make for every purpose and purse.”
 That meant that when a customer was ready to trade in his plain-Jane Chevy, he could trade up to a more powerful Pontiac, a larger fancier Oldsmobile, or the professional man’s car, a Buick, and never leave the GM family.
 This strategy was alive and strong in 1955.
 Sales of GM’s mid-range brands were up over 150% since 1940.

-The Ford Motor Company had its own Mercury brand competing in this profitable niche.
-But while the stylish Mercury did well, it was still a bit player.
-Its share of the mid-priced market was dwarfed by GM’s triple powerhouses.
+The Ford Motor Company had its own Mercury brand to compete in this profitable niche.
+The stylish Mercury did well, but its share of the mid-priced market was dwarfed by GM’s triple powerhouses.
 Ford management – a number of whom had been recently hired away from GM – was determined to close the gap.
 The Edsel, would lead the charge.

-Not only would Edsel be the first new make of automobile in more than a dozen years, it was also the first car ever to be created not by engineers or entrepreneurs but by marketers, a new group of management that had arisen during those heady days.
-Prior to Edsel, cars were designed, built and then offered to the public.
+Not only would Edsel be the first new make of automobile in more than a dozen years, it was also the first car ever to be created, not by engineers or entrepreneurs but by marketers, a new type of management that had arisen during these heady days.
+Prior to Edsel, a car was designed, built and then offered to the public.
 Price, performance and features determined how customers would perceive it.
-With the Edsel, the perception was created first.
-The car came after.
-It was designed to reflect an image laid out by the research.
+With the Edsel, that perception was created first.
+The car that followed was designed to reflect an image laid out by the research.
 This new way of creating a product wasn’t cheap.
 More was spent on Edsel’s development and promotion than any consumer product in history to that point – nearly $3 billion in today’s dollars.

-A product as complex as an automobile required about 3 years to get from the drawing board to the showroom.
+A product as complex as an automobile needed about 3 years to get from the drawing board to the showroom.
+During that time the stars do not remain the same place.
 The Edsel was conceived with 1955’s animating spirit of abundance.
-By the time the 1958 Edsel was unveiled, the market for which it was so painstakingly created had changed dramatically.
-Literally days before the car was introduced to America’s upwardly mobile middle class, the roaring U.S. economy that paid their salaries lurched into a deep and painful recession.
+But by the time the 1958 Edsel was unveiled, the market for which it was so painstakingly created had past by.
+Literally days before the car was introduced to America’s upwardly mobile middle class, the roaring U.S. economy that paid their salaries had lurched into a deep and painful recession.

 Selling cars in a recession is hard.
 Selling an unproven car that was designed for good times aplenty is doubly so.
 But with the resources of one of the world’s largest companies behind it, Edsel might have been able to ride out the storm…had that been its only handicap.